eufemianofp/eufemianofp/README.md

   - Causality
   - Python best practices
   - Docker
-* I'm excited to collaborate on projects that leverage statistical inference/modelling to better understand a problem, beyond the usage of a ML solution that does the predictive modelling part.
+* I'm excited to collaborate on projects that leverage statistical inference/modelling to better understand a problem beyond the usage of a ML solution that does the predictive modelling part.
 * You can reach out to me at eufe.f.p@gmail.com